P-MOSS: Scheduling Main-Memory Indexes Over NUMA Servers Using Next Token Prediction

 \section{Conclusion}

-In this paper, we present \sys{}, a Performance Monitoring Unit (PMU)-driven learned scheduling framework that improves the query processing in main memory indexes on modern multi-core NUMA servers.
-The learning process of \sys{} accommodates the Offline RL paradigm, enabling it to gather the behavioral knowledge of the main memory indexes for various data distributions, query workloads, and hardware architectures from the PMU hardware counters, in the form of an offline dataset. \sys{} generalizes beyond the observed samples in the gathered offline dataset, and learns a better scheduling policy.
-Experiments on both the B$^+$-Tree and the R-Tree in diverse settings illustrate that \sys{} improves the index performance upto $6 \times$.
-Overall, the performance results of \sys{} suggests that the hardware performance counters gathered from PMU of the hardware coupled with Offline RL can guide DBMS optimization tasks.
+We present \sys{}, a Performance Monitoring Unit (PMU)-driven learned scheduling framework that improves query processing in main-memory indexes on modern multi-core NUMA and Chiplet servers.
+Drawing inspiration from LLMs, \sys{} frames scheduling as a Next Token Prediction task, allowing it to adopt Offline RL paradigm.
+Combined with the hardware performance statistics from PMU, this formulation allows the learning process of \sys{} scale across large datasets and model sizes, resulting in better schedules that adapt effectively across diverse hardware architectures and workload patterns.
+Experiments on the B$^+$-Tree in diverse settings illustrate that \sys{} improves index performance up to $6 \times$.
+Overall, \sys{'s} performance results suggest that foundational LLM concepts, e.g., Next Token Prediction can effectively guide DBMS optimization tasks.
 While this paper is presented in the context of spatial scheduling over main-memory indexes, the techniques in this paper can be generalized beyond learning spatial scheduling policies to designing DBMS optimizations.